|

 information about tickets

-to the 14th NY Sephardic Jewish Film Festival, please visit
+to the 14th NY Sephardic Jewish Film Festival,

-www.sephardicfilmfest.org or call (212) 294-8350 x0.
-All screenings
+call (212) 294-8350 x0.
+All screenings will

-16th Street, NYC (except where noted).
-Group sales discounts
+15 West 16th Street, NYC (except where noted).

-are available (excluding the Opening and Closing night receptions).
+the Opening and Closing night receptions).

-Information about the American Sephardi Federation is available
+Information about the American Sephardi Federation

-by visiting www.americansephardifederation.org.
+is available by visiting www.americansephardifederation.org.

 Members

 of the media are invited to attend the screenings.
-Requests

-for tickets and interviews with the directors and/or festival
+Requests for tickets and interviews with the

-organizers are available by contacting Sherry Kirschenbaum
+by contacting Sherry Kirschenbaum at (973)

-at (973) 650-6018 or prwriter500@yahoo.com.
+650-6018 or [email protected].

 Some films are also available for prescreening.